 - Last updated:

-Council is facilitating a new international submarine cable landing to south east Queensland by 2020.
+Council is facilitating the landing of a new international submarine cable to Maroochydore by mid-2020.
 The cable will stimulate local business, generate new investment, and improve telecommunications diversity to Australia’s east coast.

 The Sunshine Coast International Broadband Submarine Cable Project is aligned to our region positioning itself as Australia’s leading smart city region.